Star Ocean: Integrity and Faithlessness: Reception

 Star Ocean: Integrity and Faithlessness received "mixed or average" reviews, according to video game review aggregator Metacritic.
 IGN notes that the graphics varied widely in quality, from very high quality to Minecraft and noting there were no cutscenes, so the acting had less emotional impact.
-They did, however praise the game's score and cast of characters.
+They did however praise the game's score and cast of characters.
 Destructoid also missed having cutscenes due to character dialogue being unskippable and the adjustable cameras sometimes missing the characters facial reactions.
 Combat was praised as being smooth and manageable even when the players party grows to seven characters.
-Game Informer stated that the characters were cliche and underdeveloped, with long dialogue sequences looking at “nothing except the backs of your party members' heads.”
+Game Informer stated that the characters were cliche and underdeveloped, with long dialogue sequences looking at "nothing except the backs of your party members' heads".
 Further addressing the dialogue, GameSpot decried its poor quality and lack of clear reasons why the protagonists decide to join forces.
 They also noted how the same enemies reappear in the same locations, making travel across the large game world difficult.
-Games Radar praised the fast paced arcade like combat and a likable cast, but noted the seeming low production values, leading to dialogue filling in for seeing events like space battles and taking away the expected excitement.
-And while they complimented the combat system, they noted that the players characters have no spatial awareness which hinders players strategizing.
+GamesRadar praised the fast-paced arcade like combat and a likable cast, but noted the seeming low production values, leading to dialogue filling in for seeing events like space battles and taking away the expected excitement.
+While they complimented the combat system, they noted that the player's characters have no spatial awareness which hinders players strategizing.
 Polygon stated that the most frustrating part of the game is believing there will be extensive sections of the game and story occurring in space, but then finding that is not the case.